-We introduce the listing page of Flushing House Retirement Senior Home, a renowned Local Business business located at 3820 Bowne street, Flushing, ZIP Code 11354, New York.
-This business is a integral part of the local community, serving customers in the Flushing area and beyond.
+We introduce the listing page of Flushing House Retirement Senior Home, a well-known Local Business business located at 3820 Bowne street, Flushing, ZIP Code 11354, New York.
+This business is a valued contributor of the local community, providing for customers in the Flushing area and beyond.

-As a top Local Business provider, Flushing House Retirement Senior Home offers exceptional services and products that meet the best standards of quality and customer satisfaction.
-They are conveniently located for residents and visitors in the Flushing area, ensuring proximity to their services.
+As a top Local Business provider, Flushing House Retirement Senior Home offers exceptional services and products that meet the highest standards of quality and customer satisfaction.
+They are conveniently located for residents and visitors in the Flushing area, ensuring easy access to their services.

-Stay connected with Flushing House Retirement Senior Home through their Facebook Page.
-Connect with them for updates, promotions, and more information about their services.
+Keep up with Flushing House Retirement Senior Home through their Facebook Page.
+Join them for updates, promotions, and more information about their services.

 New York Independent Living Retirement Residence in Flushing, Queens - for those seniors who seek independent living and senior housing in a senior retirement community.Our Mission: To provide a safe, affordable, and enjoyable retirement experience